XpressReal/xpressreal-wiki/en/src/content/docs/guides/other-systems.md

 dd if=//storage/emulated/0/Download/rtd1619b_emmc_bind_4gb.bin of=/dev/block/mmcblk0boot1 bs=4096
 ```

-* the firmware of XpressReal T3 has been restored, you can install openFyde OS now
+* the firmware of XpressReal T3 has been restored, you can install openFyde now

-If the Andoird system is broken or adb is not available, please refer to the instructions in the [Unbrick the XpressReal T3](/guides/unbrick) to revert your XpressReal T3 to openFyde OS.
+If the Android system is broken or adb is not available, please refer to the instructions in the [Unbrick the XpressReal T3](/guides/unbrick) to revert your XpressReal T3 to openFyde.

 :::

 ## Further reading

-- Read [Building Custom Linux](/guides/building-yocto) for how to build system images using yocto.
+- Read [Building Custom Linux](/guides/building-yocto) for how to build system images using Yocto.